SimVascular/svZeroDSolver/docs/pages/main.md

 svzerodsolver tests/cases/steadyFlow_RLC_R.json result_steadyFlow_RLC_R.csv
 ```

-The result will be written to a csv file.
+The result will be written to a CSV file.

 ## Run svZeroDSolver from other programs